ahbeng/interrobeng.com/source/_posts/2014-01-19-nus-matriculation-number-check-digit-algorithm.markdown

 A brief discussion of the [check digit](http://en.wikipedia.org/wiki/Check_digit) algorithm for matriculation numbers / NUSNET IDs prefixed by either U or A, accompanied by a JavaScript implementation and a client-side [calculator](/2014/01/19/nus-matriculation-number-calculator/).

-Initiated due to a collaboration with [Camillus](https://www.qxcg.net/) on a bookmarklet which involved mapping NUSNET IDs to matriculation numbers - I initially helped with the U prefix case, as it is more familiar to old farts like me.
+Initiated due to a collaboration with [Camillus](https://www.qxcg.net/) on a bookmarklet which involved mapping NUSNET IDs to matriculation numbers for use with a [redacted] endpoint - I initially helped with the U prefix case, as it is more familiar to old farts like me.

 ### Related Work